Head of Department

 - Charlotte Wylde.
 (2018).
 The experiences of recently diagnosed HIV-positive individuals, as shared on an online forum.
 Masters in Counselling Psychology.

 - Tessa Deane.
 (2017).
 A survey of the professional identity of clinical psychologists in South Africa.
 Masters in Clinical Psychology (I was the co-supervisor).

-- Sipho Dlaminin.
+- Sipho Dlamini.
 (2017).The role of psychosocial factors in academic performance of first year psychology students at a historically white university.
 Masters in Counselling Psychology.

 - Tamara Mayson.
 (2016).
 The relationship between the alcohol use patterns and cognitive and symptomatic functioning of Rhodes University students.
 Masters by Thesis.
 (With Professor Ann Edwards as co-supervisor).